ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 runc list
 ```

-In summary, we have learned how to create containers with a terse little program called runc.
-This is the exact same program used by every major container engine on the planet.
-In production, you would never create containers like this, but it's useful to understand what is going on under the hood in CRI-O, Podman and Docker.
+In summary, we have learned how to create containers with a terse little program called `runc`. **This is the exact same program used by every major container engine on the planet.** In production, you would never create containers like this, but it's useful to understand what is going on under the hood in CRI-O, Podman and Docker.
 When you run into new projects like Kata, gVisor, and others, you will now understand exactly how and where they fit in into the software stack.

 ## Next Up